RedDocMD/FifteenPuzzle/README.md

 ## Performance

+Measurements were made on a laptop running Ubuntu 20.04 (GNOME), with an Intel i5-8300H cpu (8 virtual cores) and 8GB of RAM.

 For the non-optimal algorithms:

 1. **Vanilla DFS**:  This just fills up RAM.
 Even with a modest branching factor of at most 4.
-2. **Iterative-deepening DFS**: This works if the solution is reached within 15 moves.
-At a depth of 16, 8GB of RAM gets filled up and the system begins to thrash...
+2. **Iterative-deepening DFS**: Memory issues are solved.
+But it is still very slow and even after 75 minutes of the program running, only a depth of 18 was reached.